Gaining Experience Abroad

 - MA Executive Management

-Double Degree for students of the Bachelor’s Program Marketing & Sales at the University of the Sunshine Coast in Australia.
+Double Degree for students of the Bachelor’s Program in Corporate Communication and in Marketing & Sales at the University of the Sunshine Coast in Australia.

 Double Degree for students of the Master’s Program Financial Management & Controlling at the Universitat International de Catalunya (UIC) in Barcelona, Spain.